bigfix/developer.bigfix.com/site/reference/types/string.md

 # first &lt;integer&gt; of &lt;string&gt;

 Returns a substring containing the number of characters specified from the given string.

+{{#example}}
-For example, First 5 of &quot;To be or not to be&quot; is &quot;To be&quot;.
+Q: first 5 of "To be or not to be"
+A: To be
+{{/example}}

 # first &lt;string&gt; of &lt;string&gt;

 Returns a substring containing the first occurrence of the name provided.

-See substring.
+{{#example}}
+Q: preceding text of first "." of "access.log.1"
+A: access
+{{/example}}

 # first match &lt;regular expression&gt; of &lt;string&gt;